-Today, we've got the BEST gift-giving hacks that will help you to give the best birthday, holiday, and special-occasion gifts to your family and friends.
-These tips will have you saving money AND earning money while you shop!
+Today, we've got the BEST gift-giving hacks so you can give the best birthday, holiday, and special-occasion gifts to your family and friends.
+We'll also show you how to save money AND earn money while you shop!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.